OPENING OF THE MUSEUM IN 2003

-In order to bring itself up to a level that meets the expectations of a modern society, in 2005, the museum prepared an ambitious expansion project “Reorganising the Lithuanian Museum of Energetics into the Lithuanian Museum of Technology, and adapting an object of cultural and historic heritage – the premises of the first central power station of Vilnius – for public tourism needs”.
+In order to bring itself up to a level that meets the expectations of a modern society, in 2005, the museum prepared an ambitious expansion project “Reorganising the Lithuanian Museum of Energetics into the Lithuanian Museum of Technology, and adapting an object of cultural and historic heritage – the premises of the first central power plant of Vilnius – for public tourism needs”.

 At the time, the president of the History and Philosophy Association of the Baltic States, dr. J. A. Krištopaitis wrote in the press: “All the Western countries have long since established impressive museums in technical fields which not only fulfil the educational mission of a cultural and historic monument but also play the role of an attractive tourist attraction.
 In this field, due to a lack of insight, we are loosing valuable monuments in technological fields every day, thus impoverishing our culture and the values of its technological thought.
 The Lithuanian Museum of Energetics has all the potential to become an interesting Museum of Technology”.